 Hello.
 My name, as you might guess from the big headline at the top, is Kiko Matthews.
 I am an award-winning entrepreneur, environmental activist and adventurer.
-Next year, I hope to add ‘world-record holder’ to that list as I attempt to join the handful of women who’ve successfully solo rowed 3000 miles, unsupported across the Atlantic ocean.
+Right now, I am trying to add ‘world-record holder’ to that list as I attempt to join the handful of women who’ve successfully solo rowed 3000 miles, unsupported across the Atlantic ocean.
 My goal is to cross in 45 days – beating the current record of 56 days.

 Surviving a rare and life-threatening condition called Cushings Disease made me decide to spend the rest of my life pursuing meaningful experiences and challenging myself, both physically and mentally.
 Through my actions, I want to inspire other people, especially women, to challenge themselves, in whatever way honours their skills and passions, unlocking their personal confidence and independence for happier lives.

 There are several ways to get involved and support me.